tonyngjichun/SOLAR/README.md

 ```
 tensorboard --logdir specs/ --samples_per_plugin images=1000
 ```
-You should be able view them on your browser at `localhost:6006`.
+You should be able to view them on your browser at `localhost:6006`.
 Here's an example

 ![ranks](assets/ranks.png)
 </details>